 The team at YieldStreet does extensive due diligence on all of their investments.
 They put each project through a five-point due diligence process.

 - Asset-based – Each borrower must provide verifiable collateral.
 That might be real estate, a legal case (litigation finance-real, motor vehicle accidents, etc.), or various kinds of equipment.

 - Low stock market correlation – In other words, the investment returns from these investments do not follow the stock market.
-That means whether the stock market rises or falls, the goal is for their investments are not affected by the movement of the stock market.
+That means whether the stock market rises or falls, the goal is for their investments not affected by the stock market's movement.
 A low correlation to the stock market helps diversify investment risks.